 Back then, I liked the organisation, so I found the negative people annoying.
 First, I had to get over that, and understand how they felt.
 Where did their bad opinions come from?
 You have to know before you can challenge them.
 And the challenge should be made without antagonising anyone.
 Never tell someone straight out that they’re wrong, even if you think they are.
 Once they’re bristling with anger or feeling insulted, they’ll never listen.

 Sometimes it was tricky – but one thing I had was confidence.
 I believed in the organisation.
 I also knew plenty about it, not just what it does now, but what it’s done in the past.
 If anyone took me on, I could come back not just with opinions but also with facts.
-‘Well now, I hear your views, but I’d like to point out…’ then I’d give them a different take.
+‘Well now, I hear your views” I would say, ‘but I’d like to point out…’ then I’d give them a different take.

 Look in the media – newspapers, movies, TV – from thirty or forty years back.
-What you’ll think straight away, with your sleek modern eyes, is that everything looks so much rougher back then.
-Not every actor or front man or woman you’ll see is a hunk or a big screen beauty.
-Everyone’s thinner, for sure (that’s due to changes there’s been to our food and to how much it costs) but not every body is gym-ripped and toned.
+What you’ll see straight away, with your sleek modern eyes, is that everything looked so much rougher back then.
+Not every actor or front man or woman is a hunk or a big screen beauty.
+Sure, everyone’s thinner (that’s due to changes there’s been to our food and to how much it costs) but not every body is gym-ripped and toned.
 Not everything shines.

 Maybe it all just became too shiny.
-We want to get under the gloss and experience us, as we are, before we were made to perform our own lives and be perfect.
-We’re sickening from it; it’s just not the way we experience living them.
-And I honestly think that naturism offers an answer.
-Or at least, a real and important part of one.
+What we want is beneath all the gloss: we want to experience ourselves, as we are, before we were made to perform our own lives and be perfect.
+That’s not the way we experience living them.

-Now – if only we could find a marketing slogan to say so.
+Naturism keeps it real.
+Now – if we could just find a marketing slogan to say so.